 - 1. Go to the ADVANCED > 3D Settings menu. - Press Enter.
-The 3D Settings page is displayed. - 3.
-Highlight 3D Sync and press Enter. - 4.
-Press ▼ to select a 3D Sync setting and then press Enter to confirm.

-When the 3D Sync function is on:

-- The brightness level of the projected image will decrease. - · The Color Mode and Lamp Mode cannot be adjusted. - The Zoom function can only magnify the pictures to limited sizes.
+The 3D Settings page is displayed. - Highlight 3D Sync and press Enter. - Press ▼ to select a 3D Sync setting and then press Enter to confirm. - When the 3D Sync function is on: - The brightness level of the projected image will decrease. - · The Color Mode, Zoom and OverScan cannot be adjusted.